Mourya Sawant

 Mourya Sawant (died 1912) was a Hindu Ranes leader who led a revolt against the Portuguese Empire in 1912.

-Mourya Sawant led an unsuccessful Goan Hindu revolt against Portuguese colonialism.
-He was decapitated whilst asleep at his home.
-Portuguese troops entered his home secretly, and stabbed him and beheaded him.
-His colleague, Jhil Sawant, was caught when Mourya was beheaded.
+Mourya Sawant led an unsuccessful Goan Hindu revolt against Portuguese colonial rule.
+He was killed in his home while asleep.
+Portuguese troops reportedly entered secretly, attacked him, and decapitated him.
+His associate, Jhil Sawant, was captured at the time of Mourya's death.

 The Portuguese ruled over Goa for nearly four hundred years.
-They ruled Goa with a high degree of repression, and converted Hindus to Catholicism by force.
+They ruled Goa with a high degree of repression and converted Hindus to Catholicism by force.
 Many Hindus fled to neighboring territories.